Zypperman/xiandan/05 CS Practical/Languages/01 Writing good code 1.md

 # Writing Good Code 101

+## 1. Separate responsibilities among logic

+Functions should only do 1 thing, and Segments should each only have 1 responsibility (and be named appropriately and intuitively)

-## 1. Don't nest more than 3 layers
+## 2. Don't nest more than 3 layers

 - Nesting conditions makes code hard to read since you need to keep it all in your head, so core logic will be difficult to expand on.
 - **General solution: handle alternate routes first.**
+- Also, a good way to prevent this is by setting your the number of spaces your tab character does to 8 spaces.
+Good for reading while drained, and a good indication of whether you have too many nests.

 ### Solution 1: Inversion / Guard Clauses